 2. ACTIVATION OF TURMERIC

 Turmeric is famous for its anti-inflammatory and antioxidant effects, and white pepper aids in activating turmeric’s effects and promoting good digestion only.
 Combined, they make milk more digestible; turmeric milk causes the turmeric and white pepper to dry less.
 In contrast, the black pepper and turmeric duo is considered the most powerful combination ever and is very beneficial in supplementing turmeric curcumin.
-Because ‘piperine’ in black pepper and ‘curcumin’ in turmeric benefit people with multiple health problems such as arthritis, pain, inflammation, brain issues, heart problems, and so on.
+Because ‘piperine’ in black pepper and ‘curcumin’ in turmeric benefits people with multiple health problems such as arthritis, pain, inflammation, brain issues, heart problems, and so on.

 Black pepper nutrition contains more amounts of Manganese, Copper, Potassium, Magnesium, Calcium, Vitamin B6, Vitamin B1, and Vitamin B3.
-In contrast, White pepper is a rich source of Iron, and Vitamin C. Black pepper holds 18 times more Potassium vs. White pepper.
+In contrast, White pepper is a rich source of Iron and Vitamin C. Black pepper holds 18 times more Potassium vs. White pepper.

 The vitamin comparison score depends on the number of vitamins by which one or the other food is richer in vitamins.
-The “coverage” chart below displays how much of the daily needs can be covered by 300 grams of the food.
+The “coverage” chart below displays how much of the daily needs can be covered by 300 grams of food.